-By default, virtual visits are included in the Pathway.
-Click the +Virtual button on the filter menu to hide virtual visits.
-Click the button again to show virtual visits.
+By default, virtual visits are included in the Pathways.
+At the top of the Pathways screen, click +Virtual to hide virtual visits.
+Click the button again to show them.

 Showing only patients in your schedule

 By default, the Pathway shows all patients with an appointment in any schedule, as well as patients in the Pathway without an appointment.
-To filter the Pathway to display only patients scheduled to see you, and exclude patients without appointments, click the Only My Patients button on the filter menu.
+To filter the Pathway to display only patients scheduled to see you, and exclude patients without appointments, at the top of the screen, click Only My Patients.